mworion/MountWizzard4/docs/source/install_mw4.rst

 could go directly to

 .. warning::
-    Please closely check if your choosen working directory is writable.
+    Please closely check if your working directory is writable.
 Otherwise MW4 could not work properly!